realdecoy/frontier/packages/frontier-libraries/stdlib/README.md

   <br/>
 </div>

-# @rdfrontier/stdlib
+# Frontier Standard Library

-### Frontier Standard Library
+### @rdfrontier/stdlib
 A collection of functions/logic that are written in pure JavaScript with limited dependencies.
-These functions expose generic concepts available for use throughout the CLI.
+These functions expose generic concepts available for use throughout any TypeScript or JavaScript project.

 &nbsp;
 &nbsp;